awsdocs/amazon-opensearch-service-developer-guide/doc_source/learning-to-rank.md

 This command creates a hidden `.ltrstore` index that stores metadata information such as feature sets and models\.

-### Step 2: Create a Judgment List<a name="ltr-example-es"></a>
+### Step 2: Create a Judgment List<a name="ltr-example-es2"></a>

 **Note**
 You must perform this step outside of Amazon Elasticsearch Service\.

-A judgment list is a collection of examples from which a machine learning model learns\.
+A judgment list is a collection of examples that a machine learning model learns from\.
 Your judgment list should include keywords that are important to you and a set of graded documents for each keyword\.

-In this example, we have a judgment list for a movie data set\.
+In this example, we have a judgment list for a movie dataset\.
 A grade of 4 indicates a perfect match\.
 A grade of 0 indicates the worst match\.

 ****